 It's no wonder many people felt overwhelmed by the amount of emotional work required to find a community.
 It’s no wonder many people found solace in the tracks of their most beloved albums, music that provided a mirror for one’s darkest, most desperate despairs and longings.

 It’s no wonder bands like ICP served as an ecosystem for togetherness.
 Among all the shadows of the dark carnival, their songs shine a light into every Juggalo’s heart—letting them know they are not alone, never alone.

 But now, to come into the fandom of ICP means joining a tradition.
 A group.
 You no longer have to source your people through clumsy meet-ups or scan the web for other weirdos who will have you.
 You listen to ICP, you come to the shows, and you immediately become family.
 They’ll take you however you are, however you come, with whatever baggage you bring with you.

-It helps if you bring whippets and Faygo, sure—but more importantly, bring your darkness.
+It helps if you bring whippets and Faygo, sure—but more importantly, bring your darkness (and a set of EARPEACE concert earplugs).
 Juggalos are ready to help you slap some clown paint on it and delight in your miraculous demons.